-We recently spoke with Michael Smith, the Australian adventurer who last year became the first person to solo circumnavigate the world in a single engine flying boat when he touched down in Melbourne in November 2015 after seven months in the air.
+We recently spoke with Michael Smith, the Australian What is a Moonphase Watch & How Does it Work? who last year became the first person to solo circumnavigate the world in a single engine flying boat when he touched down in Melbourne in November 2015 after seven months in the air.

 Inspired by the Qantas flying boats of the 1930s, Michael initially planned to retrace the same historic route from Australia to England in his custom-built Searey aircraft he named ‘Southern Sun’.
 An avid cinema fan and owner of the Sun Theatre in Melbourne, he wanted to use the trip as a chance to sample local cinema from around the world.

 Yet, when he arrived in England, he decided to push ahead with the return leg and making history in the process.
 Thanks to his achievements, Michael was named Adventurer of the Year in the 2016 Australian Geographic Society Awards, in partnership with Bremont Watch Company, the British aviation-themed watchmakers.

 He was awarded with the Bremont Supermarine S500, the company’s first marine watch and one which draws on Bremont’s strong aviation roots.
 Created to fulfill the desire of Bremont founders Nick and Giles English to build an “amphibious watch”, the Supermarine S500 is a fitting prize for a man who circumnavigated the world in a flying boat.